assaabloy-ppi/salt-channel/files/spec-salt-channel.md

 encryption key (ClientEncKey) to the server and the server responding with his ephemeral public encryption key (ServerEncKey).
-The first message, M1, also contains ProtocolVersion and optionally the Server's public signature key.
+The first message, M1, also contains ProtocolVersion and optionally the Server's public signing key.
 More on that later.

 So, in the first part of the handshake (M1, M2), Client and Server exchanges their ephemeral public keys in cleartext.
 After that,